blazium-engine/blazium-docs/tutorials/audio/audio_streams.rst

 When the relative velocity between an emitter and listener changes, this is perceived as an increase or decrease in the pitch of the emitted sound.
-Godot can track velocity changes in the AudioStreamPlayer3D and Camera nodes.
+Blazium can track velocity changes in the AudioStreamPlayer3D and Camera nodes.
 Both nodes have this property, which must be enabled manually:

 .. image:: img/audio_stream_doppler.webp